cagla-su/Linux-Gaming-Guide/Game Specific Guides/The-Sims-2-Installation-And-Optimization-Guide.md

   - As the last step, click `Save Files...`.
 Don't forget to perform the same steps for `The Sims 2 Body Shop`.
 - Now all you need to do is run The Sims 2! 😊
 ## Conclusion
-I hope this guide was useful for you.
-Dag dag Simmers.
-Have a nice day! 🐧
+This guide was about The Sims 2 installation and optimization!
+I hope the guide has been useful.
+Thank you for reading, have a nice day! 🐧